Greensboro Television Network (GTN) Streaming 24/7

 As Greensboro's government cable channel, GTN is dedicated to providing City government information.
-GTN is available to subscribers of Time Warner Cable with a digital cable box, digital converter or a digital TV with a QAM tuner.
-Additionally, GTN can be viewed on AT&T U-verse throughout the Triad.
+GTN is available to subscribers of Time Warner Cable with a digital cable box or a digital converter.
+Additionally, GTN can be viewed on AT&T U-verse throughout the Triad and on North State.

 GTN was founded in 1995 with a grant from Time Warner as part of the City's Cable Television Franchise Agreement.